 - 6. Remove the bottom cover.

 - 7. Remove the rear-I/O bracket.

-- 8. Remove the speakers.
+- 8. Remove the speaker

-The following image provides a visual representation of the microphones removal procedure.
+The following image indicates the location of the microphones and provides a visual representation of the removal procedure.

 - 1. Disconnect the microphone cable from the system board, and unroute it from the routing guides on the display-assembly base. - 2.
-Remove the four screws (M2x2.5) that secure the microphone modules to the middle frame. - 3.
-Lift the microphone modules off the slots on the middle frame.
+Remove the two screws (M2x2.5) that secure the microphone module (2) to the middle frame. - 3.
+Lift the microphone module (2) off the slots on the middle frame.